RodriguesAlonso/this_is_me/README.md

 # this_is_me
 This repository is a personal website project intended to present myself as a junior software developer.
+Here, you will find information about me, my personal projects, experiences, and technical skills.
+The website was built using modern technologies such as HTML, CSS, JavaScript, Python, Flask, and Bootstrap.
+New technologies may be added over time as I progress as a software developer.
+Feel free to explore and learn more about me and my work.
+Welcome!